Idaho Sexting Laws: Legal Consequences and Penalties

 Idaho Teen Sexting Law (§18-1507A)

-Idaho’s primary law addressing teen sexting is Idaho Code §18-1507A, “Sexual Exploitation of a Child by Electronic Means.”
-This statute applies specifically to minor children (under 18) and differentiates between consensual sharing and malicious distribution.
+Idaho's primary law addressing teen sexting is Idaho Code §18-1507A.
+This statute applies specifically to minors (under 18) and distinguishes between consensual sharing and malicious distribution.

 A minor commits a misdemeanor if they:

-- Create or cause to be created photographic or video content of themselves that depicts explicit sexual conduct.
+- Create photographic or video content of themselves that depicts explicit sexual conduct.

-- Knowingly and willfully distribute it to a single recipient.
+- Knowingly and willfully distribute it to a single recipient through electronic means.

-- Are not induced by coercion, manipulation, or fraud.
+- Were not induced by coercion, manipulation, or fraud.

-The penalties increase if the minor distributes the image “in such a way… that multiple parties would receive or have access to the image.”
-This covers posting images on social media, public group chats, or websites.
+The penalties increase when a minor distributes the image "in such a way that the minor intended or had reason to believe that multiple parties would receive or have access to the image."
+This covers posting images on social media, sending them to group chats, or uploading them to websites.

 - First Offense: Misdemeanor